CMS 370K Internship in Communication Studies for Fall, Spring, or Summer

 In addition to completing internship duties throughout the semester, interns are also required to attend a class for CMS 370K.
 Attendance at these class meetings is MANDATORY.
 You must attend the first class meeting to get all of the details on the course (including future meeting dates).

-The summer internship course is web-based and will not require attendance in a class.
-However, discussions and assignments will be required throughout the summer via Blackboard.
+The summer internship course is web-based and will NOT require attendance in a class.
+However, discussions and assignments will be required throughout the summer via Canvas.
 The summer instructor will alert students regarding procedures when they enroll.

 CMS 370K is offered on a pass/fail basis only.
 It WILL count toward a degree in Communication Studies.
 This pass/fail course will not count against the total pass/fail courses (5) that students are allowed overall.